 The Japanese word “bonsai” translates as “tree in a pot.”
 Bonsai are living plants, typically a tree, shrub, or woody herb grown in a pot and trained to develop characteristics found in a very old tree.

 How old are bonsai trees?

 There are two ways to measure bonsai age: real age (the time the tree has been growing), and the age of training (the time the tree has been worked on).
 Some trees in The Huntington's collection were hundreds of years old when they were collected for training into bonsai.
 Others were under 20 years old.
 Both might have the same age of training.
 There are a few trees in the collection that have been in training since the 1950’s, which is fairly old for an American bonsai.

 Some trees, such as the California junipers and oaks, are collected from nature.
 Some, like pomegranates, are collected from urban landscapes.
 Many come from plant nurseries.
 The bonsai displayed at The Huntington have been donated or acquired from private bonsai hobbyists, primarily but not exclusively from Southern California.
 The trees in the Huntington collection, which includes the Golden State Bonsai Federation collection, represent some of the finest and oldest examples of bonsai in the United States.

 How do bonsai trees stay alive is such small containers?

-The trees are grown in a mix of crushed, cleaned lava, pumice and naturally compressed clay aggregate, including imported Japanese clay products.
-This mix provides a stable structure with a balance of aeration, water and nutrient storage and a sharpness that promotes strong root development.
-Pots dry out as trees use up moisture, which is why trees must be watered daily.
+The trees are grown in a mix of crushed, cleaned lava, pumice, and naturally compressed clay aggregate, including imported Japanese clay products.
+This mix provides a stable structure with a balance of aeration, water, and nutrient storage and a sharpness that promotes strong root development.
+Pots dry out as trees use up moisture, which is why trees must be watered daily. daily.

 Can they stay in their pots forever?